rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ##  Deviation Statements

-   Per RFC 7950, Section 7.20.3, the YANG "deviation" statement is not allowed to appear in IETF YANG modules, but it can be useful for documenting server capabilities.
+   Per {{Section 7.20.3 of !RFC7950}}, the YANG "deviation" statement is not allowed to appear in IETF YANG modules, but it can be useful for documenting server capabilities.
 Deviation statements are not reusable and typically not shared across all platforms.